EXPLAINER-What the Trump indictment means for his political campaign

 The U.S. Constitution only requires that presidential candidates be natural-born U.S. citizens who are at least 35 years old and have lived in the country for 14 years.

-Trump said on Thursday on his Truth Social platform that he is innocent.
+Trump has repeatedly declared his innocence.
 He would be free to campaign even if he is convicted and sent to prison, and legal experts say there would be no basis to block his swearing-in as president even if he is incarcerated, though this would pose extraordinary logistical and security questions.

 WHAT IMPACT WILL THE CASE HAVE ON TRUMP'S CAMPAIGN?